Jax05/100-days-of-code/log.md

 ### Day 2: July 8th, 2017, Saturday

 **Progress Today**: Today I nearly finished the Bootstrap Framework section for Flatiron.
 I completed a few lessons and a couple of labs.
 We were essentially converting our previously made responsive site into one made with Bootstrap.
 I started off by downloading Bootstrap and adding it into a new project folder with the site's images and video.
 Next, I coded the entire layout of the site and added some of my own custom CSS.

+### Day 3: July 9th, 2017, Sunday

+**Progress Today**: I kind of waited until the last minute to get my minimum hour of code in.
+I completed about half of the Applied Visual Design section at FreeCodeCamp.
+I went from [73] challenges completed to [105].
+The whole section takes an estimated 5 hours to finish.

+**Feelings/Thoughts**: I got a ton of support on Twitter after tweeting about my progress, and it made me feel really good.
+Definitely a confidence boost.
+I'm trying to take these days one at a time and not stress about having days where I don't get as much done as I'd like to.